FTP (File Transfer Protocol)

 – A user name and password.
 Some FTP servers let you connect to them anonymously.
 For anonymous connections, user name and password is not required.

-FTP works in a client-server model where an FTP server and FTP client perform the file transfer process.
+File Transfer Protocol works in a client-server model where an FTP server and FTP client perform the file transfer process.
 An FTP server is provisioned and a shared storage location is identified, which will host the files to be shared.
-The end users will access this file server via FTP to start copying the files to their system or download on network device.
+The end-users will access this file server via FTP to start copying the files to their system or download on a network device.

-FTP requires a TCP/IP network to function, and requires FTP clients.
+File Transfer Protocol requires a TCP/IP network to function and requires FTP clients.
 The FTP client acts as the communication agent to interact with the server to download or upload files.
 In other words, the FTP client sends out connections to the FTP server.
 Upon listening to the request from the client to either upload or download a file, the FTP server performs the file transfer operation.

 In a Passive FTP mode, the server opens a port and listens (passively) and the client uses the control connection to send a PASV command to the server and then receives a server IP address and server port number from the server for the client connect to it.